fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 All of the tests are kept in tests and separate from the package source files in src.
 This isn’t a requirement of pytest, but it’s a best practice.
 Functional and unit tests are separated into their own directories.
 This is an arbitrary decision and not required.
-However, organizing test files into multiple directories allows you to easily run a subset of tests.
-I like to keep functional and unit tests separate because functional tests should only break if we are intentionally changing functionality of the system, whereas unit tests could break during a refactoring or an implementation change.

 - The project contains two types of `__init__.py` files: those found under the src/ directory and those found under tests/.
 The `src/tasks/__init__.py` file tells Python